 An American Ballet Story

-We are investigating one of the great art mysteries of the 20th century.
-What happened to the Harkness Ballet - a company that produced 2 international touring companies, a youth ballet and its very own theater.
-Its training program sent more dancers into the world of professional dance than any other company of its time.
-And yet the name “Harkness” has been almost totally eliminated from books on dance history.
+What happened to the Harkness Ballet?
+It produced 2 international touring companies, a youth ballet and its very own theater.
+Its training program sent more dancers into the world of professional dance than any other company school of its time.

-The dancers, choreographers, composers and designers were pioneers and experimenters.
-Themes of sexual repression, homoerotic love, tribalism and even the aftermath of rape were explored by some of the most famous choreographers of the time.
-All of the work and much of the music was original.
+The dancers, choreographers, composers and designers were pioneers.
+All of the pieces and much of the music was original.

-Yet she was hated and maligned by powerful New York critics who sought to destroy her - particularly critic CLIVE BARNES.
+Yet she was hated by powerful New York critics particularly CLIVE BARNES.
 Barnes had a personal agenda and never let up.
 Was it because Rebekah was rich and powerful as well as a woman?
 Was he attacking her personal taste and life style or the fact that she withdrew funding from the Joffrey Ballet which he loved?
 Was his influence so great that audiences were led to take sides?